syncfusion-content/fileformat-docs/FileFormat/DocIO/Accepting or Rejecting Track Changes.md

 {% endhighlight %}

 The changes made to the document can be accepted or rejected.
-The following code snippet illustrates how to accept or reject the changes made to the document.
+The following code example illustrates how to accept or reject the changes made to the document.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument("TrackChanges.docx", FormatType.Docx);